threader/PC-Tuning/docs/post-install.md

 ## Configure Services and Drivers

 The service list configuration is not intended for Wi-Fi and webcam functionality.
 I am not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while gaming and use default services for everything else.
-Feel free to customize the lists by editing  ``C:\prerequisites\bare-services.ini`` in a text editor.
+Feel free to customize the lists by editing  ``C:\bin\bare-services.ini`` in a text editor.

 - On Windows 7 and 8, remove **MMCSS** from the **DependOnService** registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Audiosrv``